This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Can Bananas Foster be made without alcohol?
+Can I make Bananas Foster without alcohol?

-Yes, simply omit or use rum extract.
+Yes, just leave it out altogether or use vanilla or rum extract.

 What is the difference between Bananas Foster and Bananas Flambé?

-Does alcohol burn off in Bananas Foster?
+Does the alcohol burn off in Bananas Foster?

 Can Bananas Foster be made ahead?